Footscray JUST: 1961–1977

-National Soccer League & Dissolution (1977–1990)
+National Soccer League (1977–1990)

 In 1977 JUST became a foundation member of the National Soccer League, where they largely struggled, with the exception of 1986, where they lost to Adelaide City in the Southern Conference grand final.
 In that year Footscray recruited legendary Red Star Belgrade player and trainer Dragoslav Šekularac who also brought with him Vlada Stošić which immediately lifted the club from the bottom to the top of the league.

 However poor performances returned and in their final season as members of the NSL in 1989, after the club changed their name to Melbourne City JUST to broaden their appeal and with Schintler Reserve having undergone significant renovations, the club were demoted to the Victoria State League along with fellow Melbourne club Heidelberg United FC after finishing second bottom, recording only five league wins.

-Their last NSL match took place on 10 July 1989, when 1,830 turned up to Schintler Reserve to witness a 1–1 draw with Sydney Olympic.
+Their last NSL home match took place on 10 July 1989, when 1,830 turned up to Schintler Reserve to witness a 1–1 draw with Sydney Olympic.
+The following week they needed to win final game of the season to avoid relegation but lost to Melbourne Croatia at Middle Park.

+State Leagues and dissolution (1990–1994)

-The club performed dismally the following season, and were relegated in the 1990 Victorian State League Division 1 after finishing in 15 place.
+The club performed dismally in the 1990 Victorian State League season, and were relegated after finishing in 15th place.
 The club was subsequently taken over by the Argentine community which signalled the end of their historic Yugoslav/Serbian connections and effectively the end of the original Footscray JUST.